saidvandeklundert/notes/C/extend_python/README.md

 }
 ```

 Lame, I know.
-But again, the point here is sharing how to extend Python.
+But the point here is me sharing how to extend Python.
 ### The PyObject

 Next up is the PyObject.
 The PyObject is the base struct of which all other Python objects are an extension.
 Here we define what the function receives and returns from Python: